 - As a part of an Alternate Reality Game, Reznor and his crew left various USB drives containing new songs in various areas of venues, with the specific intention that they be leaked as a part of the game.
 Instead, those who leaked the files were hit with cease and desist notices from the RIAA, despite Reznor and his label specifically notifying them of the game and files.
 Needless to say, Reznor was furious and, along with further Executive Meddling of his music, is the reason he went independent after Year Zero was released.

 - Reznor once blasted his record company for inflating the price of CDs in regions with a bigger fanbase, claiming "as a reward for being a 'true fan' you get ripped off", and urging fans at a concert in Australia to "steal" his songs.
 Since then, he's left record labels (apart from Hesitation Marks which was released through Columbia Records) and now acts as a free agent with an emphasis on digital distribution, putting out an album with a "pay-what-you-want" system (Ghosts I-IV), and three for free (The Slip, Ghosts V: Together and Ghosts VI: Locusts) .

-- In the same breath, Reznor commented that it's OK to download his music because "he's rich" and then went on to say that it was his call, not the fans or the company, to make that offer.
-A lot of other artists are not in the position he is in and he asked that they be given the same courtesy.
+- Reznor has also commented that it's okay to download his music because "he's rich", and that the decision was his call, not the fans or the company, to make that offer, and noted that a lot of other artists are not in the position he's in financially, and he asked that they be given the same courtesy.